johannesegger/GetIt/docs/challenges/greeting.md

     > Now it's not `"Marie"` that is stored in `user`, it's *the result of `Turtle.Ask`* that is stored in `user`.

     > Some commands *return* values after they've been invoked.
 It's very common to store returned values in variables for later use -- as we did.
 But you can also use the returned value directly (e.g. between `{` and `}` in string interpolation expressions) or ignore it altogether.
+1. Run the program and finally enjoy a personalized experience.